jxWho/starrocks/celonis/docker/allin1/README.md

 ```

 ### Start container
-The container can be started in two STARTMODE:
+The container can be started in these STARTMODE:
-- `manual`: the default mode. will only start be, broker, but not fe.
-One needs to start fe manually and add be, broker to fe.
+- `manual`: the default mode. will only start be, but not fe.
+One needs to start fe manually and add be to fe.
+Container will exit if be is stopped.
-- `auto`: will start fe, be, broker and configure be & broker on fe.
-This option is suitable for single node cluster
+- `auto`: will start fe, be and configure be on fe.
+This option is suitable for single node cluster.
+Container will exit if either fe or be is stopped.
+- `debug`: no service will be started.
+Container will not exit.
 ```
-> docker run --env STARTMODE=[auto|manual] --name <container_name> <image_name>:<tag>
+> docker run --env STARTMODE=[auto|manual|debug] --name <container_name> <image_name>:<tag>

 E.g
 > docker run --env STARTMODE=auto --name starrocks-allin1-2.4.0-rc03 starrocks-allin1:2.4.0-rc03